Posted On: September 28, 2018

 My disability should not stop me from getting a good job that I love

-This month, Starkloff Disability Institute celebrates Laura Soucy, graduate of the Fall 2017 Capstone Course and as of July 2018, Management Trainee with Spectrum Healthcare Resources.
+This month, Starkloff Disability Institute celebrates Laura Soucy, graduate of the Fall 2017 Starkloff Career Academy (Capstone Course) and as of July 2018, Management Trainee with Spectrum Healthcare Resources.

 Laura began her career with the Natural Way food store chain.
 She worked her way up to store manager where she learned she had a knack for Human Resources.
 Laura entered Webster University in 2010, graduating in 2017 with a Bachelors degree in Management and a Masters in Human Resource Management.
 Soon after, she learned about the Starkloff Career Academy through Cindy Yamnitz, Assistive Technology Program Coordinator at Webster University.

-Born with an impaired right arm, Laura had no idea the class would challenger her to think differently about her disability.
-“I though the class was just going to teach us how to write resumes amid basic concepts on how to find a job,” said Laura.
+Born with an impaired right arm, Laura had no idea the class would challenge her to think differently about her disability.
+“I thought the class was just going to teach us how to write resumes amid basic concepts on how to find a job,” said Laura.
 Instead, she found herself confronted with the idea of embracing her disability rather than letting it hold her back.